 If you are someone who is looking for information on how to sleep better, this post will outline easy tips for you to implement as soon as you are ready.
 I’m someone that has struggled with quieting the mind for most of my life.
 So, I understand the struggle.

-But once I hit 40, I realized that I no longer had the stamina to just pull through a day and make it out alive on the other end.
+However, once I hit 40, I realized that I no longer had the stamina to just pull through the day and still make it out alive on the other end.
 With three kids, a full-time job, and all the weight of the world on my shoulders, something had to give.

-Listen, racing thoughts happen to the best of us, but today I’m going to share some tips to help you sleep better.
-These tips will help guide you forward to getting a better sleep more often.
+Racing thoughts happen to the best of us, but we will walk through some tips to help you sleep better.
+Implement as many as you can to help you enjoy better sleep more often.

 You probably have some sort of bedtime routine for your kids, but did you know that having a routine for yourself actually works?!
 Yes, it’s true.

 If you want to sleep better then it’s time to get yourself into a regular bedtime routine where you do the same things every night before bed and lay down to sleep at the same time every night.

 Electronics can keep your mind thinking about the day or other random tidbits of information.
 This is why it’s important that you get rid of the electronics at least an hour or so before bed.